cs-icon.svg

 Via script:

-To import the Live Preview Utils SDK using the script tag of the HTML file, run the following code:
+To import and initialize the Live Preview Utils SDK using the script tag of the HTML file, run the following code:

 </script>